nafisehka/UMLRTSynthesizer/README.md

 ```

-Sample models and scripts are available at `UMLRTSynthesizer/src/main/resources/evaluation`.
-This is the first time that we share this project publicly after more than a year of development.
-Please do not hesitate to contact us if you face any issue to use code.
+Sample models and scripts are available at `Evaluation-Result`.